pennlabs/django-rest-live/README.md

 {
     "model": "test_app.Todo",
-    "instance": {"id": 1, "text": "test", "done": true}, "action": "UPDATED"
+    "instance": {"id": 1, "text": "test", "done": true}, "action": "UPDATED",
+    "group_key_value": 1
 }
 ```

 Valid `action` values are `UPDATED`, `CREATED`, and `DELETED`.
+`group_key_value` might seem erroneous in this example, but is useful for group subscriptions, described in the next
+section.

 ### Advanced Usage

 #### Subscribe to groups
-By default, subscriptions are grouped by the primary key: you send one message to the websocket to get updates for
+As mentioned above, subscriptions are grouped by the primary key by default: you send one message to the websocket to get updates for
 a single Task with a given primary key.
 But in the todo list example, you'd generally be interested in an entire
 list of tasks, including being notified of any tasks which have been created since the page was first loaded.

-Rather than subscribe to single tasks individually, you want to subscribe to a list: an entire group of tasks.
+Rather than subscribe all tasks individually, you want to subscribe to a list: an entire group of tasks.
 This is where group keys come in.
 Pass in the `group_key` you'd like to group tasks by
 to the `@subscribable` decorator to register subscriptions for an entire list: